Decision-making: Children

 It has been found that, unlike adults, children are less likely to have research strategy behaviors.
 One such behavior is adaptive decision-making, which is described as funneling and then analyzing the more promising information provided if the number of options to choose from increases.
-Adaptive decision-making behavior is somewhat present for children, ages 11–12 and older, but decreases in presence the younger they are.
-The reason children aren't as fluid in their decision making is because they lack the ability to weigh the cost and effort needed to gather information in the decision-making process.
+Adaptive decision-making behavior is somewhat present for children, ages 11–12 and older, but decreases in the presence the younger they are.
+The reason children are not as fluid in their decision making is that they lack the ability to weigh the cost and effort needed to gather information in the decision-making process.
 Some possibilities that explain this inability are knowledge deficits and lack of utilization skills.
 Children lack the metacognitive knowledge necessary to know when to use any strategies they do possess to change their approach to decision-making.

-When it comes to the idea of fairness in decision making, children and adults differ much less.
-Children are able to understand the concept of fairness in decision making from an early age.
+When it comes to the idea of fairness in decision-making, children and adults differ much less.
+Children are able to understand the concept of fairness in decision-making from an early age.
 Toddlers and infants, ranging from 9–21 months, understand basic principles of equality.
-The main difference found is that more complex principles of fairness in decision making such as contextual and intentional information don't come until children get older.
+The main difference found is that more complex principles of fairness in decision making such as contextual and intentional information do not come until children get older.